tomiGoljevscek/Oxide.Docs/source/includes/hurtworld/hooks_player.html.md

 }
 ```

- * Called when the player is using ingame voice communication
+ * Called when the player is using in-game voice communication
  * Returning a non-null value overrides default behavior

 ## OnUserApprove